-BA 616 ADVANCED ACCOUNTING TECHNOLOGY AND E-COMMERCE
+BA 616 ADVANCED INFORMATION TECHNOLOGY AND THE BUSINESS ENVIRONMENT

 Develops an advanced understanding of the technologies used to create accounting systems of the past, present, and future.
 Examines the computer technology used to create accounting systems as well as the software needed to maintain transactions, databases, the general ledger, the conversion cycle, OLRT processing, and the control implications of CBIS.
-Advanced technologies for E-commerce are covered including networking, TCP/IP, HTTP, Web site development (intermediate authoring, multimedia, db over the Web, and Web hosting decisions).
-E-commerce security issues and WebTrust principles are also addressed.
+Advanced technologies for E-commerce are covered including networking, TCP/IP, HTTP and XML.
+E-commerce security issues, WebTrust, SysTrust, business structures, financial management, and decision-making principles are also addressed.
 Team projects and presentations are required.
 Prerequisite: BA 316.